Essential Guide: Water Resource Management: objectives, policy & strategies

 1. Water utility level: 25 years and beyond at United Utilities

-UK water utilities are required to submit statutory a Water Resources Management Plan (WRMP) every five years to set out its intended approach for at least the next 25 years.
+UK water utilities are required to submit a statutory Water Resources Management Plan (WRMP) every five years to set out their intended approach for at least the next 25 years.

 Image credit: Affinity Water

-Within the document, UU proposed leakage reduction activities, with a target of achieving a 15% reduction by 2025 and just over 40% reduction by 2045.
-A significant focus of the plan is drought resilience, with the utility claiming to have tested its system against droughts more severe or extreme than historically experienced.
-They assert having a resilient system capable of withstanding at least a 1 in 200-year event with a 0.5% annual risk.
+This built on its earlier Water Resources Management Plan 2019, which targeted a 15 per cent reduction by 2025 and just over 40 per cent reduction by 2045.
+A significant focus of the plan was drought resilience, with the utility claiming to have tested its system against droughts more severe or extreme than historically experienced.

 2. Regional level: Integrated Water Resources Management in Eastern Europe, the Caucasus and Central Asia